 Applications are therefore invited for the 2019 AMMSI Postgraduate Scholarships, by Faculties, Schools, Institutes or Departments of Mathematics in universities in Africa, for support of Ph.D and M.Sc students of mathematics at those universities.
 Direct applications by postgraduate students will not be considered.

 How to Apply for the Scholarship

-The application form attached to this announcement, or obtained from www.ammsi.africa, should be filled and sent by e-mail only to: firstname.lastname@example.org
+The application form on the download link below, should be filled and sent by e-mail only to: firstname.lastname@example.org

 Send a copy to: email@example.com